neuschaefer/reform-handbook/src/source/development.rst

 - JIT (just-in-time) compilers
 - Docker images built for x86_64

 Generally, instead of using inline assembler or targeting a single architecture directly, use cross-platform libraries and code-emitting backends.
-Examples are LLVM or libsimdpp.
+Examples are LLVM and GLM.

 i.MX8MQ: GPU
 ------------